OlegWock/raindrop-telegram-bot/README.md

 # Raindrop.io Telegram Bot

 This bot allows you to:
-* Save raindrops: just forward link to bot, and they'll save it to 'Unsorted'
+* Save raindrops: just send/forward link to the bot, and bot will save it to 'Unsorted'
-* Easily share your raindrops: just type `@raindropiobot <search query>` in any chat and pick which raindrop you would like to share.
+* Easily share your raindrops: type `@raindropiobot <search query>` in any chat and pick which raindrop you would like to share.
 You can use [advanced search operators](https://help.raindrop.io/using-search#operators) there!
-* Coming soon: save Telegram posts to Raindrop
+* Save Telegram posts to Raindrop.
+Just forward single or multiple messages to bot and bot will guess is it just announce with link or article itself and handle it accordingly. **We have a nice 'reading mode' for such posts!**

 This bot requires some configuration.
 Basically you need to create development app in your Raindrop.io account and share test token with bot.
 Bot will provide you detailed instruction, don't worry.